gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 You can also start the recording using the `+` sidebar icon, or using the command via the Editor menu or *Command Palette*, but recording is always stopped through the notification.
 It took a while to arrive at this mechanism, and for a long time the extension was a lot more complicated and confusing to use.

-After recording a macro a number of options become available via the context menu, detailed below.

 ![IMG](/images/posts/nova-macro-extension-record.png "Macro recording notification") {:.tofigure}